Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Add the package URL to the NuGet Package Manager settings in Visual Studio.
 - [ ] Create a Git repository in Azure Repos.

-### DRAG DROP -You have an Azure Kubernetes Service (AKS) implementation that is RBAC-enabled.
+### You have an Azure Kubernetes Service (AKS) implementation that is RBAC-enabled.
 You plan to use Azure Container Instances as a hosted development environment to run containers in the AKS implementation.
 You need to configure Azure Container Instances as a hosted environment for running the containers in AKS.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 146](images/question146.jpg)